What if I told you all you need to do to learn to speak Russian without an accent is watch videos on a daily basis?

 Russian consonant clusters

 As you may know, Russian words often have three or four consonants that appear one after another (so-called consonant clusters).
 Take the famous "Здравствуйте!" [zdrˈastvʊjtʲɪ] ("Hello!"), for example.
-The words containing such consonant combinations can be real tongue-twisters.
-We analyzed the 59 most popular Russian three-consonant clusters, and included the words containing these clusters in the course for you to practice.
+The words containing such consonant combinations can be real tongue-twisters for those trying to learn Russian.
+We analyzed the 59 most popular Russian three-consonant clusters, and included the words containing these clusters in the course for you to practice your Russian pronuciation.

 Special attention was paid to double consonant letters and double consonant sounds.
 In Russian, sometimes double letters are pronounced as double sounds, sometimes not.
 The course includes words for each double sound and letter to help you learn all these cases.